Portbahn Islay

 Islay and Jura are very different and both have so much more to do and explore than most people realise and that most people miss.
 Even just a day trip to Jura from Islay will give you a completely different slice of Hebridean island life.
 It really is worth getting off the beaten track and away from the distillery main drag into wild Islay at its best.

 Islay lies in the southern Hebrides, islands synonymous with remoteness and shrouded in myth and romance.
-It's 25 by 15 miles, roughly horseshoe-shaped, with around 3000 people living here.
+It's 25 by 15 miles, roughly horseshoe-shaped, with around 3,500 people living here.
 It is actually two distinct, geologically different landmasses separated by a fault line running through Loch Gruinart right down the middle of Loch Indaal.

-It's not all whisky distilleries - though ten of them on one small island of 3,000 people is a pretty good ratio.
+It's not all whisky distilleries - though eleven of them on one small island of 3,500 people is a pretty good ratio.
 Islay is equally well known for its wildlife, in particular its birdwatching.
 Every winter, over 30,000 barnacle geese migrate from the Arctic and settle across Loch Gruinart, home of the RSPB bird sanctuary.
 It's a huge draw and a wonderful spectacle - less enthusiastically greeted by the farmers whose barley they eat.
 Golden eagles and white-tailed sea eagles are regular sights in the skies year-round, and seals are a daily sighting from our properties on Loch Indaal and can nearly always be spotted on the rocks down at Portnahaven harbour.

 The island's history runs astonishingly deep.
 As the former seat of the Lords of the Isles, the whole western seaboard of Scotland was governed from Finlaggan by Clan Donald - and the impressive ruins can still be reached across a causeway into the loch.
 It's a site of huge Scottish historic importance.